DeepD99/NL2SQL-ChatBot/README.md

 ## The flow of the process goes as such:
 ## Question -> LLM -> DB -> LLM ->answer
 ## The code takes the human question, uses the LLM to turn it into a sql query with the knowledge of the DB properties, queries the answer and outputs the result back to the user.
+## Sensitive data is hidden in a config file, variables were imported in.

 ## Here is an article from which I got the code: https://blog.futuresmart.ai/mastering-natural-language-to-sql-with-langchain-nl2sql
 ## There is also a video that goes into depth explaining everything: https://www.youtube.com/watch?v=fss6CrmQU2Y